tomelrod/ansible-role-network_interfaces/README.md

-Note: Ansible needs network connectivity throughout the playbook process, you may need to have a control interface that you do *not* modify using this method so that Ansible has a stable connection to configure the target systems.
+Note: Ansible needs network connectivity throughout the playbook process, you may need to have a control interface that you do *not* modify using this method while changeing IP Addresses so that Ansible has a stable connection to configure the target systems.
+All network changes are done within a single generated script and network connectivity is only lost for few seconds.

 Dependencies